KartikTalwar/gmail.js/README.md

 #### gmail.get.displayed_email_data_async(callback)

+**DEPRECATED!
+This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
+Migrate to `gmail.new.get.*`-API instead.**

 Does the same as above but accepts a callback function.

 #### gmail.new.get.email_id()